 For ex-offenders, finding a job remains the biggest challenge to returning to society.
-A 2003 study by Princeton University researcher Devah Pager in Milwaukee found that a criminal record cut someone’s chance of getting a call back from a prospective employer by nearly half.
+A 2003 study by Princeton University researcher Devah Pager in Milwaukee found that a criminal record cut someone’s chance of getting a call back from a prospective employer by nearly a half.

 To avoid the prison record stigma, many offenders have chosen to branch out on their own.
 Here are seven who have launched successful businesses after spending time behind bars.

 1. Adrienne Smalls served time from 1989 to 1991 in New York’s Westchester County Jail for hitting a policeman.
 From 1993 to 1998, she regularly took the bus from New York City to visit her son, who was jailed on a drug offense upstate.
 That provided the idea for her business – getting on the buses that took family members to visit their imprisoned loved ones to sell them what they needed: everything from Tylenol and pillows to toothpaste and soap.
 To start out, Smalls got $500 from her family and then, in 1998, she obtained a loan from a local development corporation that funded small businesses (she paid back the loan promptly, according to The New York Times).
 Today her business, Prisonhelp, is going strong, and when not outfitting upstate visitors for trips, she advises ex-cons on employment, legal and other reintegration issues.